-Austin Community College (ACC) acknowledges the important of equity in the teaching and learning.
+Austin Community College (ACC) acknowledges the importance of equity in teaching and learning.
 The Teaching & Learning Excellence Division (TLED) offers different opportunities to enhance knowledge of equity in teaching through specialized training, workshops, and programs.

 Faculty Development: Equity Certificate

 This certificate, developed in collaboration with ACC’s Office of Diversity, Equity, and Inclusion, is focused on equity frameworks, practices, and strategies to support faculty in their teaching and learning.
 Sessions are interactive and engaging.
 Each session is offered several times throughout the semester.
 All three sessions must be successfully completed to qualify for the certificate.
 The Equity Certificate is open to all faculty and staff.